JadeCathleen/my-batch-cooker/README.md

 bundle install
 ```

-Also please add your Cloudinary key on your .env file, otherwise the pictures will be broken in your local server.
+Also please add your Cloudinary key on your .env file, otherwise the pictures would be broken in your local server.

 ## API (V1)